ms-iot/lsdk/docs/grapeboard.md

 ### Enabling network and SSH

 Networking is not configured by default.
-Until we figure out how to provision the image with networking, use the following commands to enable networking.
+Use the following commands to enable networking.
 This only needs to be done once.

 ```
 echo "auto eth0" >> /etc/network/interfaces